Mexican Chocolate Clam Shell

 Mexican Chocolate Clam Shell, Megapitaria squalida.
 Shell collected from within the estuary of the Magdalena Bay complex, Baja California Sur, October 2018.
 Size: 10.5 cm (4.1 inches) x 8.2 cm (3.2 inches).

-The Mexican Chocolate Clam, Megapitaria squalida (G.B.
-Sowerby I, 1835), is a bivalve mollush of the Veneridae Family of Venus Clams.
-They are also known as the Chocolate Clam and in Mexico as almeja chocolate or just chocolate and almega negra.
-The shell is thick and equivalve (both valves equal in size and shape) shell that has an ovate profile.
-The margin and anterior end of the shell are round; the posterior end slopes to a weak point.
+Description: The Mexican Chocolate Clam Shell is thick and equivalve (both valves equal in size and shape), and has an ovate profile.
+The margin and anterior end of the shell are round.
+The posterior end slopes to a weak point.
 The external surface is smooth.
-The exterior of the shell is brown with radiating darker brown bands, from which it derives its name, and the interior is white, and may be marked with radiating purple bands.
+The exterior of the shell is cream to purple-brown, sometimes with darker brown bands, chevrons or maculations.
+The interior is white, sometimes with orange or purple blush.
 Mexican Chocolate Clams reach 13 cm (5.1 inches) in length and 10 cm (4.0 inches) in height.